mvysny/vaadin-simple-security/README.md

 A library providing simple security support for Vaadin.
 Doesn't use nor depend on Spring.
 Perfect for your [Vaadin Boot](https://github.com/mvysny/vaadin-boot)-based projects.
+Implements ideas behind the [Securing Plain Java Applications](https://vaadin.com/docs/latest/security/advanced-topics/securing-plain-java-app)
+Vaadin documentation, but doesn't depend on the servlet container security configuration - instead the users are managed directly by the application.

 Supports: